Akuli/oomph/docs/union.md

 However, when the `else` runs, the active member of `message` can't be `null`.
 The `.get()` method converts from `Str | null` to `Str`.

-If you accidentally call `.get()` so that the active member is `null`, you will get a runtime error.

     export func main():
         foo(null)       # prints "No message"
         foo("hello")    # prints hello